Uhunoma Osazuwa

-Uhunoma Naomi-Pauline Osazuwa (born November 23, 1987, in Oakland, California) is a Nigerian track and field athlete competing in the heptathlon.
+Uhunoma Naomi-Pauline Osazuwa (born November 23, 1987) is a Nigerian track and field athlete competing in the heptathlon.
 She represented Nigeria at the 2012 Summer Olympics but failed to finish the competition after recording marks in five events.
 She qualified for 2016 Rio Olympics in the heptathlon, finishing in 29th place.

 She received her doctor of pharmacy degree in 2014 from the University of Michigan College of Pharmacy.